 ISSUES FOUND – when it found some mistakes.

-If QA check status is Issues Found you can click on it, then on View Issues to get detailed information on the found issues.
+If the QA check status is Issues Found, you can click on it, then click View Issues to get detailed information on the found issues.

-After it, you will be redirected to the Proofreading mode of the Editor to check the list of strings with QA issues.
+After it, you will be redirected to the Side-by-Side mode of the Editor to check the list of strings with QA issues.
 You can approve the existing translations if they are supposed to be the way they are or make changes and then approve the translations.